-Follow the allegations procedures, as set out in this policy and KCSIE 2023, if the disclosure is an allegation against a member of staff, supply staff, volunteer or contactor.
+Follow the allegations procedures, as set out in this policy and KCSIE 2024, if the disclosure is an allegation against a member of staff, supply staff, volunteer or contactor.

-Report low-level concerns (as defined in KCSIE 2023) about any member of staff/supply staff/volunteer or contractor to Marion Stevens in line with Surrey LADO guidance].
+Report low-level concerns (as defined in KCSIE 2024) about any member of staff/supply staff/volunteer or contractor to Headteacher or Chair of Governors for reporting low level concerns in line with Surrey LADO guidance].